Mareios/Flappy-Bird/README.md

 ## Where to find and play the game?

 You can either clone repository and run on localhost, or visit [homeopatic web page](http://www.homeopatie-tomastikova.cz/hra/game.html).

+## Future features

+* Spirit of bird while playing, which represents the best score
+* Control with mobile device
+* Live obstacles with shooting possibilities